Darcman0/TerraGis.github.io/README.md

-The first commint by Darc
+The first commit by Darc
 # TerraGIS Team member
 -
 -